renjmindy/AutomaticCaptionGenerator/README.md

 ## A picture is worth a thousand words

 ## Motivation
 The precision of a complex scene description requires a deeper representation of what's actually going on in the scene, the relation among various objects as manifested on the image and the translation of their relationships in one natural-sounding language.
 Many efforts of establishing such the automatic image camptioning generator combine current state-of-the-art techniques in both *computer vision (CV)* and *natural language processing (NLP)* to form a complete image description approach.
-We feed one image into this single jointly trained system, and a human readable sequence of words to describe this image is produced, accordingly.
-Below shows you how this application can translate from images to words automatically and accurately.
+We feed one image into this single jointly trained system, and a human readable sequence of words used to describe this image is produced, accordingly.
+Below shows you how this application can translate from images into words automatically and accurately.

 ![cnnrnn](https://1.bp.blogspot.com/-O0jjLUCWuhY/VGp6xVUL7uI/AAAAAAAAAcg/wYxwK2AQG4Q/s1600/Screen%2BShot%2B2014-11-17%2Bat%2B2.11.11%2BPM.png)